minimusic/DataSubscription/README.md

 This solution is closest to block stores, where an object submits a block to be executed whenever the data updates, but attempts to avoid many hazards of passing blocks (an open door to unexpected retentions, lazy code structure, etc.).
 Instead, an object simply registers itself as a "subscriber" of a particular type of data, and then conforms to a single delegate protocol function which will publish the current state of that data.
 Implementation is closer to delegation with protocol, but allows for many delegates.

+The intent is to make the code more easily traceable in both directions (observers, for example, are often invisible from one direction), enforce more formalized structure to avoid mistakes/bugs/oversights, and simplify implementation and organization of data consumption.

 ## GOAL

 Seeking feedback to see if there are opportunities to improve any of the three versions of the Publisher type (especially for clarity/readability and ease-of-use), before picking the final architecture.
 The plan is then to make a single pod/package/framework from the selected version and do a tech study, using it in one or more projects.